pulzze/autoflow-documentation/docs/ids/action-object-get-in/tooltip.md

-This action returns the value corresponding to the path value in the object.
+Extracts a value from an object using a path